What is Holacracy and Why ArctiqOS?

 ArctiqOS Install and Updates Pending!

 Having shared with you the main concepts around Holacracy, I invite you on a journey into the ArctiqOS installation process.
 Over the next few months, I will continue this blog series, publishing new updates on the installation and how ArctiqOS is running.
-Stay tuned for more information on topics such as:
+Check out Part 2 of the blog series: Deploying ArctiqOS and stay tuned for more information on topics such as:

 - Changing an organization’s mindset: Freedom and Self-realization